Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Conclusions

 Our results suggest that depending on certain parameters, such as the difference between initial and final time, Lipschitz constants of the differential function, and target error, the resource requirements change drastically.

 Further, we show that for the particular ODE that we solve in the case without shot noise and a chosen target error of at most $\epsilon_{target}=0.001$, a fourth-order Runge-Kutta method is the most resource-efficient, while for the option pricing use case solved by a variational quantum algorithm and the same target error of $\epsilon_{target}=0.001$, the most resource-efficient method is a second-order Runge-Kutta method.
 By choosing these methods, we can minimize the total cost by a factor of $2.22\times 10^3$ for the first case and the total number of quantum circuit evaluations by a factor of $13.18$ for the option pricing use case.
 For solving the option pricing PDE, even when using a Runge-Kutta method with the order of $p=2$, we estimated that the algorithm needs at least $1.62\times 10^{28}$ evaluations of quantum circuits in order to compute the option price at final time with a maximum error of $\epsilon_{target}=0.001$ in trace distance.
 In practical scenarios, the state has to be read out, and therefore the total resource requirements will be even higher.
 However, our results are worst-case estimates that guarantee staying within the target error, while in practice, one might expect to achieve them with lower resource requirements for sufficiently well-behaved functions.
-In particular, Lemma \ref{lemma:liubovs sensitivity} gives an upper bound for errors induced by solving linear systems.
+In particular, Lemma~\ref{lemma:liubovs sensitivity} gives an upper bound for errors induced by solving linear systems.
 But even for ill-conditioned problems, a smaller error is possible in practice (see for example Ref.~\cite{datta2004numerical}).
-Also, the estimates in Secs.~\ref{sec:estimations on toy model} and~\ref{sec: numerics} are upper bounds that can in general be tightened for specific problems at hand.\\ The PDE chosen in our use case, the Black-Scholes equation, can be solved analytically, so only more complicated dynamics are of practical interest.
-Considering this and the fact that a requirement of at least $3.87\times 10^{22}$ evaluations for each of the $4.19\times 10^{5}$ quantum circuits (of which only $10^3$ can be run in parallel, see Sec.~\ref{sec: Variational Quantum Simulator}) is unrealistic on current quantum computing platforms, our results are rather pessimistic for practical implementations of this algorithm in option pricing.
-As discussed in the previous section, this high requirement of quantum circuit evaluations mainly stems from the error-propagation of inverting a matrix of estimated observables.
-This leads us to question the general feasibility of the underlying quantum algorithm.
+Also, the estimates in Secs.~\ref{sec:estimations on toy model} and~\ref{sec: numerics} are upper bounds that can in general be tightened for specific problems at hand.